Set your location

 A secondary cancer is named after the primary site where it began, for example bowel cancer with liver secondaries.
 In this information, we use the term "secondary cancer in the liver" to refer to any cancer type that has spread to the liver.

-It is estimated that more than 3000 people were diagnosed with liver cancer in 2023.
+It is estimated that 3,208 people will be diagnosed with liver cancer in 2024.
 The average age at diagnosis is 69 years old.

 Liver cancer signs and symptoms